 Our Work Placement programmes, in partnership with the Jobcentre Plus and our chosen training providers support disadvantaged 16-30 year olds with a two-week programme of classroom and workplace training, including an accredited qualification.
 In 2019 707 disadvantaged young people have been supported through our Movement to Work commitment, with 60% of completed work placements converting into employment.

 Prince’s Trust and IGD

 We have been working with the Prince’s Trust and specialist research and training charity Institute of Grocery Distribution (IGD) and have helped over 19,000 young people develop their employability and life skills since August 2018.
 Our partnership with the Prince’s Trust sees us supporting its Achieve Clubs, which give disadvantaged young people in secondary school the opportunity to develop the skills they need for the future.
-Our commitment is focussed on funding the running of 40 Achieve Clubs in secondary schools in areas of greatest need, developing relevant content and lesson plans that will be available to all young people participating in an Achieve Club and bringing the content to life for young people through volunteering opportunities for our colleagues.
+Our commitment is focused on funding the running of 40 Achieve Clubs in secondary schools in areas of greatest need, developing relevant content and lesson plans that will be available to all young people participating in an Achieve Club and bringing the content to life for young people through volunteering opportunities for our colleagues.

 We also work with the IGD to help young people learn about the wide variety of roles available across the food and drinks industry, and the skills needed for a successful career in it.
 We have exceeded our original target of helping over 10,000 young people in three years in the first year of the partnership and are committed to continuing to create more opportunities in the future.